If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 • Attention-Deficit/Hyperactivity Disorder (ADHD) — a neurodevelopmental disorder characterized by persistent inattention and/or hyperactivity-impulsivity that began in childhood and continues to cause functional impairment in adult life.

 • ASRS Screener — the 18-item Adult ADHD Self-Report Scale, version 1.1 (and its embedded 6-item subset), developed by Kessler and colleagues in 2005 in collaboration with the World Health Organization.
+The ASRS is a separate validated instrument referenced in this methodology for comparison and as a source of the Kessler 2007 stratum-classification framework.
+The LBL Adult ADHD Symptom Inventory does not use ASRS items.

 • Inattention — the DSM-5 ADHD criterion-A1 symptom dimension, comprising 9 specific symptoms covering attention, organization, memory, listening, follow-through, and avoidance of mental effort.